 1 mL of minoxidil lotion is around 10-12 drops of the lotion.
 Put these drops over the top and front of the scalp, but not for the back of the scalp.
 Apply only to the scalp; do not apply to the length of the hair.
 After each drop, the lotion has to be spread gently onto the surrounding area so that the solution does not run out.
 1 mL of the lotion has to be applied both in the morning & at night.
 Apply minoxidil lotion after head bath in the morning, after drying your hair.
 Minoxidil lotion (MINTOP, HAIR 4 U, COVERIT, TUGAIN, MX-5) & oil should not be applied together.
 There should be a gap of atleast 2 hours between the Minoxidil application and oil application.

 What is our experience and position?

 In our experience, we have found the drug to be safe.
 As a matter of caution, we use the drug at half the recommended dose i.e. 1 tablet every alternate day and have found it to be effective and safe.
 We recommend that the drug be taken without any hesitation.
-At the same time, we recognize the rights of a patient.
-In case the patient is not willing to take the drug, we emphasize that the patient should understand :
+At the same time, we recognise the rights of a patient.
+In case the patient is not willing to take the drug, we emphasise that the patient should understand:

-c) If out of any fear, improper evidence, patient decides not to take them, it is entirely his decision – however, there are no other proven drug alternatives and therefore he should accept future hair loss, and further sessions of transplantations.
-The patient is referred to the guidelines for use of finasteride drafted by Dr Venkataram Mysore at
+- If out of any fear, improper evidence, patient decides not to take them, it is entirely his decision – however, there are no other proven drug alternatives and therefore he should accept future hair loss, and further sessions of transplant.

 Other non-drug options include Platelet Rich Plasma micro needling and low-level laser.
 These are second line options and are used when drugs don’t work well.